-Student pilots make the mistake of not reading the weather from actual radar.
+Student pilots make the mistake of not reading the temperature from the actual radar.

-Do not simply check the weather of your departure airport before take-off.
+Do not just monitor the climate of your departure airport before takeoff.

-Use online weather services to actually find out the weather en route and your destination airport.
+Use online weather services to find the weather en route and your destination airport.

 Learning about the weather at your alternative airport is crucial too.

-You do not want to choose an alternative airport if it has bad weather.
+You do not want to choose an alternative airport if it has terrible weather.

-Having a glance at the online weather report of the destination airport will not take not more than five minutes.
+A glance at the destination airport’s online weather report will not take more than five minutes.

 Five minutes can save you a lot of hassle.

-From my experience, I can say that without studying the weather condition en route can be a waste of time and your money too.
+From my experience, I can say that studying the weather condition en route can be a waste of time and money.

-Once you check the weather condition it is your call whether it is a go or a no go situation.
+Once you check the weather status, it is your call, whether a go or a no-go situation.

 I was too stubborn and once took off in bad weather.
 I flew only for 20 minutes and got back to my departure airport.